LittleBadger/bubbles/README.md

 See [here](https://littlebadger.github.io/bblwebgl.html) for the webgl demo.

-PLanar soap bubbles satisfy a 2D version of Plateau's laws:
+Planar soap bubbles satisfy a 2D version of Plateau's laws:
  * Every bubble wall is an arc of a circle with (signed) radius inversely proportional to the difference of pressures on either side.
  * Bubble walls meet at junctions of three, with a 120 degree angle between each pair of walls.